diogro/SBM_manuscript/main.md

 ## Supporting information

 Supporting information can be found at [https://github.com/diogro/SBM_manuscript](https://github.com/diogro/SBM_manuscript).
 Code for using graph-tools to cluster expression data using the SBM can be found at [https://github.com/ayroles-lab/SBM-tools](https://github.com/ayroles-lab/SBM-tools)

+1. SI table 1 -- Gene clustering using SBM and WGCNA

+1. SI table 2 -- GO enrichment for all methods and tissues.

+1. SI table 3 -- Summary statistics for all SBM blocks.

 # Author Contributions